jqhoogland/aligning-ai/src/pages/0-introduction/preface/index.md

 lastUpdated: 2022-11-10
 ---

-There is, more often than not, no better way to learn a subject than to read the right book and work through the right exercises.
+There is often no better way to learn a subject than to read the right book and work through the right exercises.
 A great textbook can make all the difference.

 We believe that AI safety is in need of a great textbook — both to prepare students for research and to welcome researchers from other disciplines.